 There are several types of Indiana income tax returns available for individuals to file.
 The type you need to file is generally based on your residency status.
-Read the following to decide if you are a full-year resident, part-year resident, or nonresident of Indiana, and which type of income tax return you should file.
+You can determine your residency status by definitions listed on this page.

 You are a full-year Indiana resident if you maintain your legal residence in Indiana from Jan.
 1 through Dec.
 31. You do not have to be physically present in Indiana the entire year to be considered a full-year resident.
 Residents, including military personnel, who leave Indiana for a temporary stay are considered residents during their absence.
 For example, visiting your out-of-state relatives for a couple of weeks each year won't impact your Indiana residency status; you're still a full-year resident.